MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-no-gpu-left-behind-unlocking-efficiency-with-co-located-vllm-in-trl-885911.md

 Training reward plots for co-locate and plain setups are nearly identical, demonstrating that:
 Math500 Benchmark
 We evaluated three models: Base model, Co-locate-trained model, Plain-trained model on the Math500 benchmark.
 Both trained models outperform the base, and the co-locate model performs on par with the plain-trained model — confirming that colocation does not compromise downstream performance.
-🎓 Challenges &amp; Lessons Learned &amp; next steps Through our work on scaling GRPO training with co-located vLLM, we&#39;ve faced several critical challenges and learned important lessons about efficiency, flexibility, and system design when training large models.
+🎓 Challenges & Lessons Learned & next steps
+Through our work on scaling GRPO training with co-located vLLM, we've faced several critical challenges and learned important lessons about efficiency, flexibility, and system design when training large models.
 Challenges
 Tensor Parallelism Bug in vLLM ≥ 0.8.0.
 Tensor Parallelism (TP) with external_launcher stopped working in vLLM version 0.8.0 and above.
 This was tracked under Issue #15895.
 To identify the breaking point, we followed the approach described in this vLLM developer blog post, which provides wheels for every commit.
 After bisecting, we identified the breaking commit as cc10281.
 The root cause was determinism — the newer versions required explicitly setting the random seed.
 Once the seed was set, the issue went away.
 Level 2 Sleep Buffer Bug.
 Initially, level 2 sleep didn’t work correctly when we tried to reload weights using load_weights.
 This issue was tracked in Issue #16564.
 The problem was that model buffers (like running mean/var in BatchNorm) weren’t restored after waking up from sleep.
 The fix came with PR #16889, which added logic to explicitly restore buffers when waking up from level 2 sleep.
 We now keep a copy of the original buffers and manually reapply them after loading new weights.